-Sports Medicine and RehabilitatIon Center
+Sports Medicine and Rehabilitation Center

 Tour Our Facility

-Moravian College opened the Sports Medicine and Rehabilitation Center, located at 1441 Schoenersville Road, in 2016.
-The 43,000+ square-foot building is the home of the College’s Master of Science in Athletic Training program, Doctor of Athletic Training (DAT), Master of Science in Occupational Therapy, Master of Science in Speech-Language Pathology, and future Doctor of Physical Therapy programs —positioning Moravian College as the only college in the country to house these five programs under one roof.
+Moravian University opened the Sports Medicine and Rehabilitation Center, located at 1441 Schoenersville Road, in 2016.
+The 43,000+ square-foot building is the home of the University’s Master of Science in Athletic Training program, Doctor of Athletic Training (DAT), Master of Science in Occupational Therapy, Master of Science in Speech-Language Pathology, and Doctor of Physical Therapy programs —positioning Moravian University as the only college in the country to house these five programs under one roof.
 10,000 square feet of the building is designated for St. Luke’s University Health Network, where their top-notch care providers are already rehabilitating area athletes and community members with cutting-edge equipment, including extracorporeal shockwave therapy, blood flow restriction, class IV LASER, and an anti-gravity treadmill.
 The building is a physical embodiment of experiential learning and interprofessional education.
 The facility includes active classrooms, multiple specialty labs, student collaboration areas, a distance- learning classroom and more than 20 faculty offices.
 Click here to learn even more about the partnership in relation to the building.

 Phone Contact: (610) 625-7210

 Moravian University is now offering athletic training care to faculty, staff, and students.

 In 2017, Moravian University opened the doors to the Sally Breidegam Miksiewicz Center for Health Sciences, a 55,000 square-foot, state-of-the-art facility hosting classes for both undergraduate and graduate programs, including nursing, informatics, and the health sciences.

 Lehigh Valley's First Virtual Cadaver Lab